hassaanEssex/xohw23-114/README.md

 4. Post-processing: Depending on the application, a threshold may be set to classify the frame as containing a human if the predicted probability exceeds a certain threshold value.
 5. Visualizing the Output: The output can be visualized by displaying the predicted class label along with the probability score, indicating the presence of a human or other objects in the frame.

+For now, the model wasn't able to run on the hardware directly but was added into a similar environment server with Vitis AI on it.
+To do that we simply connect remotely to the server and operate through the command line.
+Install all the dependencies for YOLO and ResNet and can run the model.
 The VVAS application, incorporating both the YOLO and ResNet models, can provide visual representations of the detected objects (humans) in the video frames by overlaying bounding boxes and labels.
 These visual indicators aid in understanding and analyzing the output of the models.